oracle-devrel/redbull-pit-strategy/hols/pitstrategy/modeltraining/modeltraining.md

 ![](./images/c_task5_residuals.png)

 > The above left figure shows the absolute value of residuals.
 Looking at this, we can observe the amount of errors in each prediction.
-We see that the figure is very skewed towards the left, which means that most errors are constrained in the range of [0, 5] laps from the true value, and a big part of all these errors in the range of [0.0, 2.5], which means that our model, even though it makes errors, makes relatively "close" errors to reality.
+We see that the figure is very skewed towards the left, which means that most errors are constrained in the range of [0, 5] laps from the true value, and a big part of all these errors in the [0.0, 2.5] range, which means that our model, even though it makes errors, makes relatively "close" errors to reality.
 <br>

-> In the above right picture, we have another way to visualize this in percentages: we can see how many % of errors are accumulated in a specific range, e.g. if we look at the '5.0' value in the *x* axis, we see that 80% of **all** errors are within this range ([0, 5]); and 60% of all errors are within the range of ([0, 2.5]), which means that most errors from the model aren't that far apart from true values.
+> In the above right picture, we have another way to visualize this in percentages: we can see how many % of errors are accumulated in a specific range, e.g. if we look at the '5.0' value in the *x* axis, we see that 80% of **all** errors are within this range ([0, 5]); and 60% of all errors are within the range of (0, 2.5), which means that most errors from the model aren't that far apart from true values.
 This allows us to conclude that our model is accurate, and this measurement can complement the baseline accuracy of the model (several Data Science problems focus only on baseline model accuracy without looking at residuals).

 ## Task 6: Modeling with Pipelines